Benefits of Storytelling and Americans All to Students

 - Host, on their free Americans All Legacy Partner home page(s), stories from our Heritage Honor Roll about their students and staff as well as stories created by their students doing volunteer work.

 - Allow students to receive credit for volunteer activities that have an academic component.
-[Students do not have to join Americans All to earn service-learning credits.]

 - Make students and their families aware of the academic and personal benefits of participating in our program.